 Malignant melanoma: Presents as a fast growing, irregular, pigmented lesion which may occasionally bleed.
 There are many types of melanoma, of which the most common is the superficial spreading type.
 UV exposure and family history of melanoma are both major risk factors.
 Melanoma is associated with the poorest prognosis of all the main skin cancers.

 Inspect the size and shape of the pinna from top to bottom.
 Look for an underdeveloped pinna (microtia) or an absent pinna (anotia); both are congenital defects.
-Identify any structural deformities, such as cauliflower ear (trauma-induced).
+Identify any signs of injury such as swelling secondary to a pinna haematoma.
+If left untreated, this can lead to a chronic structural deformity such as cauliflower ear.
 Observe for any ear piercings; these can rarely lead to allergic reactions, skin infections and other skin-related complications.

 Look carefully for tophi, white nodules which are usually present on the helix of the pinna and are extra-articular manifestations of gout.